thBoudge/TripTools/README.md

 <img src="AppsTripTools1Gif.gif" alt="Instangrid Gif" width="200" height="400">  <img src="AppsTripTools2Gif.gif" alt="Instangrid Gif" width="200" height="400">  <img src="AppsTripTools3Gif.gif" alt="Instangrid Gif" width="200" height="400">

-TripTools is a travel app's that will give you some help on your trip
+TripTools is a travel application that will give you some help on your trip.

-- One page to get a rate of any money from Euros
+- One page to convert Euros to any other currency
-- One other to have text translation between any languages
+- One page for text translation
-- And of course your personal weather app that will give you weather from New York and from where you are.
-And if it is not enought you will be able to change city name and get weather data from where you want.
+- One page with the weather in New York and in the city where you are.
+You will be able to get weather data for any location by changing the city name.

 Focus have been done on the following aspects :
 - API call (Google Translate , fixer.io, Openweathermap)
 - PickerView
+- CoreLocation
 - MVC
 - API Unit Tests